-World Breastfeeding Week is August 1-7, 2019.
+World Breastfeeding Week is August 1-7 each year.
 This week not only celebrates breastfeeding, it aims to improve the health and wellbeing of babies around the world.
 In honor of World Breastfeeding Week, we are answering a commonly asked question, “can I still breastfeed after a breast augmentation procedure?”
 Dr. Michael Rose at The Plastic Surgery states that in most cases, the answer is yes!

 Breast augmentation is a surgical procedure that enhances the size and shape of the breast by gently inserting an implant.
 For women choosing to breastfeed after undergoing a breast augmentation procedure, many questions or concerns may arise, especially for first-time Moms.